 R: I recommend ID (infectious disease) consult on her.

-For a doctor or PA/NP who is new to the patient, do the above but with pertinent past medical history and trending labs if possible.
+For a doctor or PA/NP who is new to the patient

-For the ancillary staff, state the situation, code status (Full code vs DNR etc), mental status, activity, diet, and any other additional things that they can do (fingerstick, lab work, turn patients, last wash, incontinence).
+State the situation, code status, mental status, activity, diet, and any other additional nursing care (fingerstick, lab work, turn patients, last wash, incontinence).

 I hoped that helps!